 In December 2012, the Government outlined plans to publish surgeon-level outcomes data in ten specialty areas, including urology (Everyone Counts: Offer 2).
-This is now known as the Consultant Outcomes Publication (COP) programme.
+This became known as the Clinical Outcomes Publication (COP) programme.

 Although BAUS runs several audits itself, there are no nationally-funded urology audits.
 The Association, however, strongly supports publication of surgical outcomes.
 We believe that the release of accurate data on outcomes will drive forward the standards of surgery, help patients make informed decisions about their care, and support surgeons' needs for professional revalidation.

 In 2012, BAUS took the decision to publish results for nephrectomy (removal of the kidney) because, although not all urologists undertake it, nephrectomy was routinely performed by 35% of the 800 Consultant Urological Surgeons practising in England at that time.
 We now publish data on a further five audits - percutaneous nephrolithotomy (PCNL), surgery for stress urinary incontinence (SUI), urethroplasty, radical prostatectomy and radical cystectomy.